kasturikandalam/osrm-travel-times/README.md

-Aim: Tools for computing travel-time and distance matrices using OSRM.
-Supports many-to-many routing, reproducible workflows, and local OSRM server setup for research-scale spatial analysis.

 # OSRM Travel Time Tools

 This repository provides tools for generating travel-time and distance matrices using the Open Source Routing Machine (OSRM).